JohanVanslembrouck/corolib/studies/control-flow/README.md

 ![legend02-coroutine](./drawings/legend02-coroutine.jpg)

 Both diagrams are based upon UML sequence diagrams, with 2 differences.
-* The vertical timelines correspond to functions and coroutines instead of objects.
+* The vertical timelines correspond to functions/coroutines instead of objects.
-* The horizontal arrows correspond to the 2 (4) operations on functions (coroutines) instead of member function calls on objects.
+* The horizontal arrows correspond to the two/four operations on functions/coroutines instead of to member function calls on objects.

 In more detail:
-* Call and resume operations are depicted with full lines, return and suspend operation with dashed lines.
+* Call and resume operations are depicted with full lines, return and suspend operations with dashed lines.
 * A call/resume operation with number N must be followed with a return/suspend operation in the other direction with the same number.
-* In case of functions, a call operation is always paired with a return operation with the same number.
+* In case of functions:
+    * a call operation is always paired with a return operation with the same number.
-* In case of coroutines, a call operation can be paired with a return operation with the same number.
+* In case of coroutines:
+    * a call operation can be paired with a return operation with the same number.
-* A call operation can also be paired with a suspend operation.
+    * a call operation can also be paired with a suspend operation with the same number.
-* A suspend operation requires a resume operation to continue the flow in the coroutine.
+    * a suspend operation requires a resume operation to continue the flow in the coroutine.
-* Coroutines may not use the return operation, but suspend at their final awaiter point.
+* Coroutines may not use the return or resume operation, but suspend at their final suspend point.
+  In other words, the last operation on a coroutine can be suspend.
   In that case a 5th operation, destroy, must be used to release the coroutine state.

 Note: the destroy operation will not be illustrated in the diagrams.

 For a explanation of eager and lazy start, the reader is referred to [initial_suspend_](../initial_suspend]).

-We consider 2 forms of completion:
+We consider two forms of completion:
 * Synchronous completion: the leaf coroutine doesn't contain a co_await statement, only a co_return statement.
 * Asynchronous completion: the leaf coroutine contains a co_await statement at which it will suspend and must be resumed later.